keenethics/agropoll/README.md

 # Sign up

 To sign user up, submit your email at `login` page.
 In case you caught an error, revise Terminal and copy `body` parameter found there.
 Paste into browser this URL: `localhost:3000/login/<body>`.

+# WARNING!

+1. Please, do not change names of existing variables!
+2. Do not remove methods, which you don't know where they are used!